Theresa Merrigan, MSc Psychoanalytic Psychotherapy

 I teach seminars and lead postgraduate workshops and classes for candidates training to be psychotherapists.
 I also provide clinical supervision for trainee and qualified therapists within organisational settings and privately.

 Since 2012 I have worked therapeutically with adults who have an intellectual disability currently experiencing emotional difficulties.
 Referrals are generally service driven although I do take private referrals also.
-Presently I am undertaking a PhD in Organisational Dynamics in Disability Services in Ireland from a psychoanalytic perspective, in the University of Essex.
 In addition I am a founding member of Disability Psychotherapy Ireland Interest Group which aims to promote psychotherapy in the area of disability as well as running seminars and discussion groups.

 Institutional trauma and abuse